Tricia Deed is a freelance writer. Her liking for model trains has become a lifetime hobby.

 - A benchwork design will be needed for roads, scenery, shrubbery, trees, buildings, bridges, etc.

 - Taking time to plan and design your platform, train tracks, and scenery will also let you know if you need to refine your construction, electrical skills, and other talents.

 My Train Display

 We have a 027 Lionel Train set.
-Our platform supports a 6’ x 9’ platform to allow a circular track to have the train tour through a village, pass a waterfall, a fishing pond, a skating rink, and around a large snow covered mountain range located in the center of the platform.
+Our platform supports a 6’ x 9’ platform to allow a circular track to have the train tour through a village, past a waterfall, a fishing pond, a skating rink, and around a large snow-covered mountain range located in the center of the platform.

-We enjoy operating the train to take the curves slowly and to sound the whistle as it nears the train depot and allow it to slowly come to a stop to either load or unload passengers.
+We enjoy operating the train to take the curves slowly and to sound the whistle as it nears the train depot and allows it to slowly come to a stop to either load or unload passengers.
 When the train starts again, we sound the whistle and release the smoke from its stack.
 This is fun!

 When I have sewn a new dress there is seemingly someone who always compliments with “Oh, I see you made a new dress”.
 This comment makes me feel as though there is something wrong with the garment.
 I have learned that if you mix the new garment with commercial accents; the comment changes to “Oh, where did you buy your dress?”
 I apply this same technique to my model display.

 The village buildings are a mix of commercial ceramic and cross-stitched buildings.
-On the left side of the photo there are four buildings which are brightly lit.
+On the left side of the photo, there are four buildings that are brightly lit.
 The structures which shine the brightest are the cross-stitched units.
 We are currently looking for smaller lights to shine only from the windows; not the entire house.

-The snow mountain in the center of the platform hides a box which contains 16 socket outlets in order to hook up street lights, miniature shrubs and trees which are laced with laser lighting, and other accent accessories or train controls which need electric power.
+The snow mountain in the center of the platform hides a box that contains 16 socket outlets in order to hook up street lights, miniature shrubs, and trees which are laced with laser lighting, and other accent accessories or train controls which need electric power.
 The ceramic and the cross-stitched buildings have separate wire connections in order to light them individually.
 It is wise to invest in laser lighting.